One-com/knockout.autocomplete/README.md

 An auto completion binding for Knockout.

-Note this project is noware near finished, so please check back later.
+Note this project is no where near finished, so please check back later.

 [Click here to see an example](http://sunesimonsen.github.com/knockout.autocomplete/example/index.html)